Strong Geopolitical Shifts: Diplomatic Moves Reshaping the Middle East

 In Image: The Abrahamic Accords in past years

-The goal of the discussions is to revive the Joint Comprehensive Plan of Action (JCPOA), a 2015 deal that placed restrictions on Iran’s nuclear program in return for the lifting of sanctions.
-The parties to the negotiations are Iran and the P5+1 (the five permanent members of the UN Security Council plus Germany).
-Tensions in the area increased after the US withdrew from the JCPOA in 2018, under the Trump administration, and ties between Iran and the West significantly worsened.
+The talks are aimed at restoring the 2015 Joint Comprehensive Plan of Action (JCPOA), which curbed Iranian nuclear activities in exchange for the easing of sanctions.
+The negotiators are Iran and the P5+1 (the five permanent members of the United Nations Security Council plus Germany).
+The tensions in the area exacerbated after US unilaterally escaped JCPOA in 2018 during Trump administration and relationship with Iran reached an unprecedented low.

 The Nuclear Talks’ Regional Implications